Succulent roast pork with golden cracking that snaps, accompanied by homemade apple sauce and crispy roast potatoes.

 - Pre-heat the oven to 200c gas 6.

-- Rip off about 50cm of silver foil, and scrunch up into a small bed for the pork to sit on - this is to stop the bottom of the pork frying in it's own fat and juices - and place in a roasting tray.
-Season the pork rind well with salt and pepper, sit the pork on the scrunched-up foil and pop the pork in the oven.
+- Next, rip off about ½ metre of silver foil and scrunch up into a bed for the pork to sit on (this is to stop the bottom of the pork frying in its own fat and juices.)

-- After about 90 minutes, remove the pork from the oven and check the pork is cooked by inserting a skewer or thin-bladed knife into the thickest part of the meat - The juices will run clear.
-If not, return to the oven for a further 10 - 20 minutes.
+- After 1 hour 30 minutes, remove the pork from the oven, and check the pork is cooked by inserting a skewer or thin-bladed knife into the thickest part of the meat.
+The juices will run clear.
+If not, then pop back in the oven for a further 15-30 minutes.

-- Meanwhile, wrap the pork in foil and leave to rest in a warm place, to le the juices settle and the meat tenderize.
+- Meanwhile, wrap the pork well in silver foil in a warm place, to let the juices settle, and the meat tenderise.